 When it seems idyllic on the surface, Amed is way livelier under the water.
 Rent snorkeling gear to discover a whole new world.
-The clear water of Amed Beach is home to the biodiversity of fish and corals.
+The clear water of Amed Beach is home to a biodiversity of fish and corals.
 In the past, some of these corals were destroyed by dynamite fishing.

-These days many corals begin to come back and grow again, in the process of becoming colorful coral gardens it once was.
+These days many corals begin to grow again, becoming the colorful coral gardens it once was.
 Catch sight of teeming marine creatures such as turtles, various colorful fishes, rays, and various sea critters.
 If lucky, a diver can encounter a reef shark and even dolphins during a diving session.

 The mysterious Japanese shipwrecks are located a bit far from the shore, around 15 miles.
-A diver who wants to have a shipwreck expedition will need to rent a boat and also a guide.
-No worries, plenty of diving companies offer affordable diving tour package around Amed.
+Divers who want to have a shipwreck expedition will need to rent a boat and also a guide.
+No worries, plenty of diving companies offer affordable diving tour packages around Amed.

 Amed Beach Sunrise

 Wake up at 4 AM in the morning along with the local fishermen at Amed Village.
 As the fishermen head out to the sea to catch some fish, a tourist gets up from bed to catch something else: the beautiful sunrise of Amed.
 In the morning, the sight of a giant yellow ball breaking the darkness is a view not to miss.

 Especially with the silhouette of fisherman boats in a distance.
 There’s a better way to experience Amed’s sunrise.
 It is to join a fisherman while he goes fishing.
-Hop into his boat and help him gathering the catch of the day.
+Hop into his boat and help him gather the catch of the day.
 As the sun begins to up, take a rest to mesmerize a beauty only nature can offer.

 Enjoying this sunrise from the shore is already amazing.
 To enjoy it from the sea, while hauling 400 mackerels, is totally something else.